BurnsCommaLucas/Resume/README.md

 *Driveway, Portland, OR*

--   Support nation-wide search of over 20,000 new and used vehicles using MongoDB Atlas.
+-   Support nation-wide search of over 30,000 new and used vehicles using MongoDB Atlas Search.

--   Implement backend services for online sales of automotive inventory.
+-   Implement backend services for online shopping of automotive inventory.

--   Architect a custom search API and translation layer using Spring, GraphQL, and MongoDB Atlas Search.
+-   Architect a highly customizable search API and translation layer using Spring, GraphQL, and MongoDB Atlas Search.

-*Technologies:* Kotlin, Spring, WebFlux, GraphQL, MongoDB Atlas, Kubernetes, Azure
+*Technologies:* Kotlin, Spring, WebFlux, GraphQL, MongoDB Atlas Search, Kubernetes, Helm, Azure

 Full Stack Software Engineer
 *Nov.
 2017 - Feb.
 2020*